Bella’s Story – To Change The World

 “I could tell by the look on the doctor’s face that something wasn’t right,” Tabitha said.

-The next day, Bella had a surgery so doctors could get a piece of the mass and determine what it was.
+The next day, Bella underwent surgery so doctors could biopsy a piece of the mass and determine what it was.
 After the surgery, an oncologist sat down with Tabitha and Travis to give them the news that would change their lives.
 Bella had hepatoblastoma – liver cancer.

 “My heart just dropped to my feet and I had tears streaming down my face and a lump in my throat – we just lost all sense of time in that moment,” Tabitha said.

 What came next was a flurry of x-rays, blood tests and other procedures.
-Bella had a port placed in her chest, and began her first round of chemo just a few days after the diagnosis.
-Tabitha says that the hardest thing about Bella’s cancer journey so far is watching the multitude of tests and procedures become her daughter’s new normal.
+Bella had a port placed in her chest and began her first round of chemo just a few days after the diagnosis.
+Tabitha says the hardest thing about Bella’s cancer journey was watching the multitude of tests and procedures become her daughter’s new normal.

 “In the beginning, if Bella was going through a CT scan or x-ray or port access, she would give me this look of ‘Why are you doing this to me, Mom?’”
 Tabitha said.
-“She handles all of these things really well now, but that look still happens from time to time and it breaks my heart.”
+“That look broke my heart.”

-Since being diagnosed, Bella has had procedure after procedure, including a liver transplant that took doctors 11 hours.
-One thing that makes everything little less scary is Bella’s doll, Jessie.
-Jessie has had every poke and procedure that Bella has had, and she goes with to every appointment.
-She even has a mini-ostomy bag to match Bella’s – but Jessie’s holds M&Ms, as Bella will tell you with a giggle.
-Tabitha says having Jessie helps Bella understand what’s going to happen and makes everything a little less scary.
+Bella had procedure after procedure after being diagnosed, including a liver transplant that took doctors 11 hours.
+One thing that made everything a little less scary was Bella’s doll, Jessie.
+Jessie had every poke and procedure that Bella had, and she went to every appointment.
+She even has a mini-ostomy bag to match Bella’s – but Jessie’s holds M&Ms, as Bella will tell you, smiling.

 This difficult journey has brought Tabitha’s attention to childhood cancer as a whole.
 She’s amazed and frustrated by what she’s found – that research into treatments for cancers like Bella’s doesn’t have enough support to move forward.